eopobee50/cyberMagic/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
-- It allows for a consistent and predictable configuration
+- It allows for a consistent and predictable configuration.
 - It is very simple to set up and use and no special coding skills are required to use Ansible's playbooks.
-- With an automated setup, the ELK stack can be created and configured very quickly and with minimal or no errors which may be result from human error from manual configuration.
+- It can be created and configured very quickly and with minimal or no errors which may be result from human error from manual configuration.

 The playbook implements the following tasks:
 - SSH into the Jump-Box-Provisioner (ssh azureuser@JumpBoxpublicIP).